fedeantuna/clean-solution-template/README.md

 ### Unit Tests

 Our definition of Unit Test is a test that takes a layer in isolation and mocks every external dependency or those that belongs to a different layer.
-We rely on DI to obtain the SUTs and the configuration for it can be found in the TestBase class.
+We rely on DI to obtain the SUTs and the configuration for it can be found in the ServiceProviderBuilder class.
 These tests will run isolated from one another, making xUnit a great tool for the job.
 No test should depend on the execution or state of a previous test.
 Everything that relates to the database will be done using an InMemory Database.

 ### Integration Tests

-Our definition of Integration Test is a test that takes all the layers and works only mocking external dependencies.
-We rely on DI to obtain the SUTs and the configuration for it can be found in the TestBase class.
+Our definition of Integration Test is a test that takes the Domain, Application and Infrastructure layers and mocks only external dependencies.
+We rely on DI to obtain the SUTs and the configuration for it can be found in the ServiceProviderBuilder class.
 These tests will run sequentially, each class is allowed to keep state and rely on the state of the previous execution, making NUnit a great tool for the job.
 Tests within a class shouldn't depend on the execution or state of tests in different classes.
 Everything that relates to the database will be run within a Docker container using a real database.

 ### End to End Tests